17 Common Reasons Women Leave Their Husbands

 11. Controlling behaviour

-Attempts to control a partner’s activities, friendships, or choices are red flags.
-This can range from subtle manipulation to outright abuse.
-Women may leave to regain their autonomy and sense of self.
-Respect for individual freedom within the relationship is crucial.
+Any attempt to control a partner’s movements, friendships, or personal choices is a huge red flag.
+This can range from subtle manipulation and guilt-tripping to outright demands.
+Women will often leave a marriage simply to regain their autonomy and feel like an actual adult again.
+Respect for individual freedom within the relationship is crucial; if you have to ask for permission to live your life, that isn’t a partnership—it’s a power struggle.

 12. Lack of emotional intelligence